Jonathan McKee: Olympics

 McKee competed in the 49er class at the 2000 Summer Olympics in Sydney together with his brother Charles McKee, and they won the bronze medal.

+America Cup

 McKee and his brother sailed for OneWorld in the 2003 Louis Vuitton Cup and for Luna Rossa Challenge in the 2007 Louis Vuitton Cup.
 He sailed the 2008–09 Volvo Ocean Race on Il Mostro.